motion-kit/motion-kit/README.md

   # you can use :scale to have the width or height adjusted according to the
   # other size
   width.equals(:superview)
-  height.equals(:scale)  # scale the height according to the width end
+  height(:scale)  # scale the height according to the width end
 ```